 ‘Asset management’, ‘Custody’, ‘Central administrative services for collective investment undertakings’ and ‘Fiduciary transactions’ shall include fees and commission income (expenses) generated by (charged to) the institution that provides those services;

-‘Payment services’ shall include fees and commission income (expenses) generated by (charged to) the institution that provides (receives) payment services as referred to in Annex I to Directive (EU) 2015/2366 of the European Parliament and of the Council.
-Information on the fee and commission income shall be reported separately for current accounts, credit cards, debit cards and other card payments, transfers and other payment orders as well as other fee and commission income in relation to payment services.
-‘Other fee and commissions income in relation to payment services’ shall include charges for the use of the institution’s ATM network by cards not issued by the institution.
-Information on fee and commission expenses on credit, debit and other cards shall be reported separately;
+‘Payment services’ shall include fees and commission income (expenses) generated by (charged to) the institution that provides (receives) payment services as referred to in Annex I to Directive (EU) 2015/2366 of the European Parliament and of the Council, including charges for the use of the institution’s ATM network by cards not issued by the institution.
+Information on the fee and commission income shall be reported separately for current accounts and for credit cards, debit cards and other card payments Information on fee and commission expenses on credit, debit and other cards shall be reported separately;

-‘Customer resources distributed but not managed (by type of product)’ shall comprise fee and commission income for distribution of products issued by entities outside the prudential group to its current customers.
-This information shall be reported by type of product;
+‘Customer resources distributed but not managed ’ shall comprise fee and commission income for distribution of products issued by entities outside the prudential group to its current customers.
+The information on the product ‘collective investment’ shall be also reported separately;

 Under fee and commission expenses, ‘Externally provided distribution of products’ shall comprise the expenses for distribution of the institution’s products and services via an external agent network/distribution arrangement with external providers such as mortgage brokers, online loan platforms or Fintech frontends;